• Home

 Jump to Recipe Jump to Video

-These Cinnamon Sugar Donuts are the softest baked donuts that are loaded with cinnamon flavor.
-If that wasn't enough, they're coated in the most delicious combination...cinnamon sugar!
-Best yet, these little sugary clouds are gluten free, nut free eggless and easily vegan!
+These Cinnamon Sugar Donuts are the softest baked cinnamon donuts that are coated in the most delicious combination...cinnamon sugar!
+They're so light and fluffy but don't let their beautiful appearance fool you!
+They're so simple to make, no mixer is used at all!
+The batter comes together with just a whisk in less than one hour!
+Best yet, these little sugary clouds are gluten free, nut free eggless and can easily be vegan!

 A stack of three delicious gluten free Cinnamon Sugar Donuts.

-Biting into one of these Cinnamon Sugar Donuts is like biting into a cloud.
+These are my daughter's favorite donuts.
+She says biting into one of these Cinnamon Sugar Donuts is like biting into a cloud.
 The texture is just incredible!
 Not only are they delicious, but they're super easy to make!
+The batter mixes up with just a whisk, no mixer needed and in less than one hour just like my Chocolate Sugared Donuts!!!

 Jump to: